Structural and Disentangled Adaptation of Large Vision Language Models for Multimodal Recommendation: Experiments

 \subsubsection{Datasets and Evaluation Metrics}

-We conduct experiments on three categories from the Amazon Reviews dataset~\cite{mcauley2015image}: \textit{Beauty}, \textit{Sports}, and \textit{Toys}. \textbf{Detailed statistics for these datasets, as well as results on the \textit{Tmall} dataset and additional experiments, are available in our GitHub repository. } We follow the standard leave-one-out protocol~\cite{kang2018self} and report Hit Rate@10 (H@10) and NDCG@10 (N@10), with long-tail performance evaluated on items with fewer than four interactions, reported as \textit{Tail} H@10 and \textit{Tail} N@10.
+We conduct experiments on three categories from the widely used Amazon Reviews dataset~\cite{mcauley2015image}: \textit{Beauty}, \textit{Sports}, and \textit{Toys}.
+Detailed statistics for these datasets is shown as Table~\ref{tab:statistics}.
+We follow the standard leave-one-out protocol~\cite{kang2018self,zhou2023equivariant,zhou2023attention}.
+During evaluation, each ground-truth item is ranked among 100 negative items randomly sampled from those the user has not interacted with.
+We report two widely-used metrics: Hit Rate@10 (H@10) and Normalized Discounted Cumulative Gain@10 (N@10).
+To further assess model performance on long-tail items, we define items with fewer than four interactions as long-tail items.
+Users whose ground-truth item belongs to this category are grouped into the long-tail user set.
+We evaluate the model on this subset and report the corresponding metrics as \textit{Tail} H@10 and \textit{Tail} N@10.